Mind the Gap! Bridging Explainable Artificial Intelligence and Human Understanding with Luhmann's Functional Theory of Communication: Theorising Artificial Intelligence Explainability and Society

-While some insights from social sciences have since been widely adopted by the XAI community, others remain largely neglected.
-The most prominent finding -- people's preference for contrastive explanations~\cite{miller2019explanation} -- has led the researchers to embrace \emph{counterfactuals}, which are statements of the form ``had a certain aspect of a situation changed like so, the outcome would have differed in this particular way''.
-Their flexibility, general comprehensibility and potential for compliance with legal frameworks~\cite{wachter2017counterfactual}, as well as availability of generation procedures accounting for various human-centred properties~\cite{poyiadzi2020face,karimi2021algorithmic}, have further added to their appeal.
 In contrast, humans' propensity to \emph{interact with the explainer} through a dialogue-like interface -- another important insight from social sciences~\cite{miller2019explanation} -- is often overlooked in computer science literature~\cite{schneider2019personalized}.
-Since explanations are \emph{contextual}, i.e., the understanding of an explanation is always relative to the explainee's situatedness, beliefs, aims, and assumptions about the explanation, presenting arbitrary insights into the functioning of data-driven systems is insufficient to generate trust, accountability, legal compliance, or to achieve other social ends.
-In other words, explainability must be approached as an intrinsically social process of communication.
-Agency must be given to the explainee, who cannot be treated as a passive receiver of information, but engages in bi-directional interaction with the explainer to facilitate their observation and selection of salient information leading to understanding~\cite{sokol2020explainability}.
+Since explanations are \emph{contextual}, i.e., the understanding of an explanation is always relative to the explainee's situatedness, beliefs, aims and assumptions about the explanation, presenting arbitrary insights into the functioning of data-driven systems is insufficient to generate trust, accountability and legal compliance, or to achieve other social ends.
+Explainability must thus be approached as an intrinsically social and interactive process of (natural language) \emph{communication}~\cite{finzel2021explanation,lakkaraju2022rethinking}.
+Agency ought to be given to the explainees, who cannot be treated as passive receivers of information, but instead actively engage in bi-directional interaction with the explainer to facilitate their observation and selection of salient information leading to understanding~\cite{sokol2020explainability}.